 It is because of a system for Public Interest Litigation that the Indian judiciary has been able to help in cooling down a few controversial policy questions.
 One could think of the controversy about the reservation of seats for SCs/STs and other backwards classes in employment or educations institutions, the government policies of liberalisation and privatisation and the contested height of the Narmada dam as examples of this kind of contribution.
 However, it is critical to ensure that PIL does not become a back-door to enter the temple of justice to fulfill private interests, settle political scores or simply to gain easy publicity.
 While critics have been persuasive when pointing to particular cases, the sheer number of cases, as well as the variation in tendencies over time and among court benches, has made reaching a general conclusion difficult.

--Shreeyam Jain & Anjali Singh, CNLU Patna The year 1993 saw history in the making.
-After a long-drawn-out exercise, in the summer of 1993 (24th April 1993) Presidential sanction was bestowed to the 73rd constitutional amendment bill, which inter alia confirmed the entry of women into rural local self-governing units […]
+By Shreeyam Jain & Anjali Singh, CNLU Patna INTRODUCTION: The year 1993 saw history in the making.
+After a long-drawn-out exercise, in the summer of

-Ayushi Singhal, NUJS GENDER SOCIALIZATION.
-One of the routes adopted to understand the origins of gender differences is the study of gender socialization- the
+By Ayushi Singhal, NUJS GENDER SOCIALIZATION One of the routes adopted to understand the origins of gender differences in the study of gender socialization- the